Aikiro42/Project-45/docs/Project 45/feedback.md

 ## Planning/Planned

+- [ ] additional sources of multishot pls?

 ## Pushed to Github

 - [ ] Orifan1 : also please dear god i hope the update changes the Cyclo's charge sound. idk why but my tinnitus pops off harder than it has ever popped off before when i use it. makes it really tempting to spawn something in as a replacement for it

 - [ ] Ryu Ketsueki: I refer to some items as R, SR, SSR, and XSSR in the in-game manual codex, so maybe I could alter the buildscript and the item configs to use those rarities instead (Pushed to Github)